beginning of content

 Occasionally, people develop brain tumours because of genetic factors, or because they've been exposed to very high doses of radiation to the head.

 There is no definite link between mobile phones and brain tumours.
 Researchers continue to investigate the potential causes of brain tumours, including whether certain genes are important risk factors.
-Read more about brain tumour research at Cure Brain Cancer Foundation.
+Read more about brain tumour research at the Cure Brain Cancer Foundation.

 How is a brain tumour diagnosed?